ECronin1973/WSAA-Project/README.md

 - 2021: Dropped to as low as 3, then slowly rebounded to 9.
 - 2022: Stable increase from 13 to 16.
 - 2023: Decline from 16 to 11.
-- 2024: Minor fluctuations, ending at 18 fatalities in March.
+- 2024: Fatalities varied slightly, ending at 18 in March, showing a stabilized trend.

 **April to June:**
 - 2020: Fatalities reduced sharply, hitting a low of 6 in May, then rose in June.